 Earbuds or Headphones

-A new set of earbuds or headphones can only enhance the relaxation experience.
-Everyone can use an extra set or two to keep in a backpack, a handbag or a nightstand drawer.
+College dorms and apartments can be loud, so a new set of earbuds or headphones can only enhance the relaxation experience.
+Everyone can use an extra set or two to keep in a backpack, a handbag, or a nightstand drawer.

-Send your young adult a delicious reminder of home by baking his or her favorite treats and sending in a Valentine's Day package.
-Make sure to bake enough to share with friends, since most college kids miss home cooking.
+Send your young adult a delicious reminder of home by baking their favorite treats to send in a Valentine's Day package.
+Make sure to bake enough so your student can share with their friends, since most college kids miss home-cooking.

 Framed Family Photo

 Stinky dorm rooms are always a problem for college students.
-Two people in one room makes it a challenge to keep things smelling fresh and clean, especially in cold winter months when windows are shut and there's little fresh air circulating.
-A diffuser will provide a nicer scent for your young adult.
+Two people in one room make it a challenge to keep things smelling fresh and clean, especially in cold winter months when windows are shut and there's little fresh air circulating.
+A diffuser will provide a nice scent for your young adult.

 Personal Care Items

 Running out of personal care items and borrowing from friends and roommates happens all the time in college.
 With money low and time at a premium, shopping for necessities can be a low priority.
 Include a few things that may be running low mid-year, like soap, shampoo, razors, and more.

 Personal Indulgence Items